CosmosOS/Cosmos/Docs/articles/Installation/Running.md

 ##  QEMU

 QEMU is not officially supported for Cosmos at this time, but can be used.
 Just use the ISO option above with debugging turned off.
+If you want to use graphical mode in QEMU (Canvas or SVGA-II), ensure that VBE multiboot is enabled in your project settings of Cosmos.

 QEMU can be downloaded [here](https://www.qemu.org/download/)

 ## Bochs

 Bochs is officially supported for Cosmos.
+As Bochs is a full emulation software, results vary and are often times slower than other virtualization platforms.

 Bochs can be downloaded [here](https://bochs.sourceforge.io/getcurrent.html)